 How to write an excellent thesis conclusion

-While the thesis introduction starts out with broad statements about the topic and then narrows it down to the thesis statement, a conclusion does the same in the opposite order:
+While the thesis introduction starts out with broad statements about the topic, and then narrows it down to the thesis statement, a thesis conclusion does the same in the opposite order:

 1. Restate the thesis

 The best way to start a conclusion is simply by restating the thesis statement.
-That does not mean just to copy and paste it from the introduction, but to put it in different words.
+That does not mean just copying and pasting it from the introduction, but putting it into different words.
 You will need to change the structure and wording of it to avoid sounding repetitive.
-Also, try to avoid sounding apologetic by using phrases like "This paper has tried to show..".
-Leave the reader satisfied.
-Be firm in your conclusion just as you were in the introduction.
+Also, be firm in your conclusion just as you were in the introduction.
+Try to avoid sounding apologetic by using phrases like "This paper has tried to show..."

-The conclusion should address all the same parts as the thesis while making it clear that the reader has reached the end of the paper.
+The conclusion should address all the same parts as the thesis while making it clear that the reader has reached the end.
 You are telling the reader that your research is finished and what your findings are.
-Do not use references here and make sure to use a tense that indicates that all the points you mentioned in your introduction have already been discussed.

-The next step is to review the main points from the paper.
-Look back at the body of of your paper and make a note of the topic sentence of each paragraph.
-You can reword these sentences the same way you reworded your thesis statement and then incorporate that into the conclusion.
+The next step is to review the main points of the thesis as a whole.
+Look back at the body of of your project and make a note of the key ideas.
+You can reword these ideas the same way you reworded your thesis statement and then incorporate that into the conclusion.
 You can also repeat striking quotations or statistics, but do not use more than two.
 As the conclusion represents your own closing thoughts on the topic, it should mainly consist of your own words.